 Lo de Marcos Things To Do

-Despite being a small town, there are fun things to do in Lo de Marcos for newcomers and repeat visitors!
+Despite being a small town, there are lots of fun things to do in Lo de Marcos both for newcomers and repeat visitors!
 I always enjoy going to Lo de Marcos and seeing new shops pop up or exploring a new part of town.

-Here are some of the best things to do in Lo de Marcos:
+These are some of the best things to do in Lo de Marcos.

 Enjoy Lo de Marcos’ Beaches & Outdoor Activities

-Two other cool beaches to discover are Playas Los Venados and Playa Las Minitas.
-They’re more private, hidden beaches a bit further south of the town that you can reach by hiking or by car via Camino a Las Minitas.
+Two other nearby beaches to discover are Playas Los Venados and Playa Las Minitas.
+They’re more private, hidden beaches a bit further south of town and can be reached by hiking or by car via Camino a Las Minitas.

 You can also trot across the sandy beaches and get to know Lo de Marcos better on horseback with a local guide.